 Shaquille O’Neal

-Shaquille was made a Freemason after retiring from his athlete career.
+Shaquille was made a Freemason after retiring from his athletic career.
 His initiation was at Widow’s Son Lodge No.328, PHA in Massachusetts, London.
 He was made a ‘Master Mason” at sight.

 Scottie Pippen